GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-102/index.md

 ## File Handling API {: #file-handlers }

-The file handling API allows installed PWAs to register with the OS as a file handler.
+The File Handling API allows installed PWAs to register with the OS as a file handler.
 Once registered, a user can click on a file to open it with the installed PWA.
 This is perfect for PWAs that interact with files, for example, image editors, IDEs, text editors, and so on.